JMDKC/jmdkc.github.io/_posts/2018-05-12-bisky-konig.md

 Bisky's anomie is mainly in the subject of the works, which repeatedly portray the soon-to-be executed.
 There's a hanging soldier; a pair of jumpsuited Isis prisoners, awaiting the sword; the extremely attractive and doomed Marinus van der Lubbe, starter of the Reichstag fire (three separate paintings, each ravishing); and his Spanish cousin in anarchy Buenaventura Durruti.
 The exhibition's title work shows disembodied parts - a head here, an arm here, patches of canvas stuck on canvas.
 Elsewhere, two boys kiss.

 I didn't find much anomie in Bisky's execution (sorry) of his little paintings: the skies are Tiepolo-blue, and his male subjects are universally beautiful, with cherub-red lips and shiningly golden skin.
-Though, on the white walls behind, the violent scene is intensified by crude red rolled-on paint, carelessly slashing towards the ceiling.
+Though, on the white walls behind, the artist's violent scenes are intensified by crude red rolled-on paint, carelessly slashing towards the ceiling.

 The friction between the quite beautiful brushwork and the horrific subject matter didn't exactly provoke anomie in this viewer.
 Instead, I felt invigorated for having been able to see.